Biscotti (chocolate and orange)

 3) Add the chocolate chips last while mixing them gently into the dough.

-5) With a serrated knife, cut the logs on the diagonal in 1/4 in. slices.
+5) With a serrated knife, cut logs in 1/4 in. slices.
 Place the slices next to each other in a cookie sheet in a very slow oven (170 to 215F) for 30 minutes or more, until the slices are totally dry and crisp.
 That’s it!

 NOTE